Book Your Free Owner Consultation

 If you’re collecting security deposits from residents, you must follow Virginia Code § 55.1-1226.
 The code specifies that the maximum limit a landlord can charge is equal to 2 months’ rent.

-Another rule is that refunds must be provided within 45 days after the resident has moved out, less any allowable deductions.
+Virginia landlord tenant law states that security deposit refunds must be provided within 45 days after the resident has moved out, less any allowable deductions.

 Rent Increases